rudifa/30AutoLayoutBestPractices/README.md

 Look, no errors!

 What a pleasure to select one constraint at a time and view it in 3 ways (scene - views list, design view, Size Inspector).

+Bonus: my 4 colored views look good on all 4 previews for devices of different sizes.

 Of course, I did not yet deal with the real stuff - Paul's UI items, that go on top of my 4 views.

+Start with the simplest case: TopView with its ReceiptIcon.
+Drag it (in the scene list) to become a subview of the TopView.
+Ctrl-drag between the two, select both Center * in Container.
+Done.

+Icon is centered in my TopView on all previews.
+It is just a little too big for the iPhone 4s.I could increase the vertical proportion of the TopView to accommodate.

+Wait, what are those orange circles on the Icon?
+Not an IB warning?
+Ah, no these are a part of the icon image, perhaps representing small change in Bitcoins.
+No problem with that.

+Which one do I take next?

+BillView seems simple, a Label, a TextField and an Image - a boring gray rectangle, but I must make it stretchable.

+Time to learn of intrinsic view sizes (texts? images?), stretching and localization issues (Your bill, Ihre Rechnung, Votre addition, ...).

+OK, start with those percent items in the PctView?
+Ah, but those callouts are also images to be made stretchable, perhaps.

+But, what did Paul say?
+Do everything right for the iPhone 8 first, then only deal with other models and their screen sizes.